doar-e/bak.doar-e.github.io/source/_posts/2015-08-18-keygenning-with-klee.markdown

 ## Deconstruction approach

-We have pretended too much from the tool.
+We have assumed too much from the tool.
 It's time to use the brain and ease its work a little bit.

 Let's decompose the big picture of the registration check presented before piece by piece.
 We will try to solve it bit by bit, to reduce the solution space and so, the complexity.